ninadicara/Epicosm/README.md

   * Complete the `bearer_token.py` file with your own bearer token.
 You will need to acquire a Twitter developer account, so please search for the current details on how to do that.
 Epicosm functions best with an approved academic developer account, which grants access to the `full archive` v2API, allowing complete timelines to be recovered.
 Search for current documentation on how to do this on the [Twitter Developer Portal](https://developer.twitter.com/en).

 #### 4. Install the required Python packages:
   * We recommend running Epicosm in a clean python virtual environment.
-On the command line you can run `python -m venv ./venv` to create a new virtual environment.
-Activate the new venv with `source ./venv/bin/activate`.
-You can then bring in Epicosm's required modules with `pip install -r requirements.txt`.
+On the command line you can create a new virtual environment with
+`python -m venv ./venv`
+then activate this clean environment with
+`source ./venv/bin/activate`
+and finally install the required dependencies with `pip install -r requirements.txt`
+You are now ready to run Epicosm.
+To leave your Python virtual environment, type `deactivate`.

 #### 5. Run Epicosm from your command line, including your run flags
   * Epicosm will provide some help if it doesn't understand you, or just type `python epicosm.py` for usage and documentation.
 See below for more details, but for example a typical harvest can be started with